rstubing/MMAE-540/README.md

 Tractor trailer and differential drive files are part of the final project for this class that included simulations of a tractor trailer with multiple trailers and a differential drive robot.

-TractorTrailerFWD.m simulates a "tricycle" type tractor trailer with two trailers from a straight line to a circular path.
-Download xxx.m to run properly
+TractorTrailerFWD.m simulates a "tricycle" type tractor trailer with two trailers from a straight line to a circular path.  -Download mobiletest2dyn.m to run properly

 TractorTrailerToTarget.m builds upon the tractor trailer simulated in TractorTrailerFWD.m and runs to a target while avoiding obstacles by incorporating a path planning algorithm.